annadelahsiao/annadelahsiao/README.md

 ### Hi there 👋

 Anna is a product designer who specializes in crafting complex designs, prototyping, and usability testing. <br>
 Do I code?
-Yes, not like a pro but can be a pro with Generative AI chatbots ;) I am more proficient in HTML and CSS, a little bit in Java and javascript.
+Yes, not like a pro but can be a pro with Generative AI chatbots ;) <br>
+I am more proficient in HTML and CSS, a little bit in Java and javascript.

 <!--